olfrank/olfrank/README.md

 ##   --> [Portfolio Website](https://olfrank.github.io/myWebsiteV2/) <--

-I am an entrepreneurially minded Blockchain Developer with a passion for what it can do as a technology to empower consumer data, improve privacy and accelerate wider financial inclusion. <br> <br> Over the past year, through disciplined self study, I have been polishing my skills by developing full stack decentralised applications (DApps) on Ethereum, and now wish to apply my knowledge and skills in a professional environment.
+I am an entrepreneurially minded Blockchain Developer with a passion for what it can do as a technology to empower consumer data, improve privacy and accelerate wider financial inclusion.

 ## Skills/Knowledge of:
 - Smart contract programming  -->  DApp projects/portfolio